We Need to Focus on SEL Now More Than Ever

 One day after class, my professor stopped me at the door.
 She asked if I was OK.
 I knew I wasn’t, but I didn’t understand why.
 I explained my feelings to her, thinking it probably sounded crazy or like an excuse for not being as active in class discussions recently.
 She listened, nodding.
 After I finished she told me that our next class was cancelled.
 Instead, we’d use the time to learn something just as valuable—how to meditate.

 At class the next day we put all of our books away.
-We set up our desks in a circle, and after a brief introduction on meditation best practices, we sat in complete silence, repeating “I am enough, I have enough” to ourselves for the entire class.
+After setting up our desks in a circle, and hearing a brief introduction on meditation best practices, we sat in complete silence, repeating, “I am enough, I have enough” to ourselves for the entire class.

 To this day, I remember that professor as the one who saw me not just as her student, but as a human being.
 Even today, when I am feeling overwhelmed, I take a few deep breaths, turn off my mind, and repeat “I am enough, I have enough” to myself.
 Learning how to meditate, how to practice self-care, how to ask for what I need was not a lesson on our syllabus that semester, but it was just as valuable.